EMSL-Computing/PIML4PDE/README.md

 Navigate to the example directory in the browser interface.
 Open and run the testing script *testing_packages_for_pinn.ipynb*.

-You should see the following printout text after running the testing script and successful installation of all the packages:
+You should see the following printout text after running the script if you installed all the packages successfully.
 ```
 Testing imports and basic functionality...